old word processing keyboard with Ooops button. writing mistakes

 Real-world effects of writing about real people

 Negative fallout from telling real stories falls into one of two categories: people who never speak to us again, and people who sue us.
-Both of these are frightening for different reasons, although people who sue us can have a vastly broader impact on our lives.
+Both of these are frightening for different reasons.

 If you’re wondering whether you might face difficulties when you talk about real people, ask yourself these questions: